hossamqandel/MobileMasr-Task/README.md

 - SwipeToRefresh: a UI pattern for adding pull-to-refresh functionality to RecyclerViews or scrollable views, allowing users to update content with a swipe gesture.

-Navigation Component: Simplifies implementing navigation in Android apps by providing tools to design and manage navigation paths between screens.
+- Navigation Component: Simplifies implementing navigation in Android apps by providing tools to design and manage navigation paths between screens.

-- Room Database: A SQLite object mapping library for Android that provides an abstraction layer over SQLite databases, simplifying database operations with compile-time verification of queries.
+- Room Database: for storing complex data locally

 - ViewModel: An Android Architecture Component that manages UI-related data in a lifecycle-aware manner, surviving configuration changes and decoupling UI logic from UI controllers.

+- Dagger-Hilt: Simplifies dependency injection, reducing boilerplate code.

+- DataStore: for shared preferences like app's launch state and language, etc.

+- LottieFiles: for loading animations

-## Architecture
+## 🏗️ Architecture
 <div align="center">
   <img src="https://github.com/hossamqandel/MobileMasr-Task/assets/63760755/4e39cf5d-e83d-4ce2-8c40-1f2921b08b2f" alt="Screenshot 1" width="450"/>
 </div>

-## Do you Want more?
+## 🛎️ Do you Want more?

-Feel free to connect or [contact us](contact_link_here).
+Feel free to connect or [LinkedIn](https://www.linkedin.com/in/hossamqandeel/).